-Cribl LogStream can be integrated with remote Git repositories to provide version control of configuration settings for standalone deployments as well as distributed deployments.
-(Do not confuse these options with a Git repository responsible for version control of Worker configurations, located on the Master Node in distributed deployments.)
+Cribl LogStream integrates with Git clients and remote repositories to provide version control of LogStream's configuration.
+This integration offers backup and rollback for single-instance and distributed deployments.

+These options are separate from the Git repo responsible for version control of Worker configurations, located on the Master Node in distributed deployments.
+We cover all these options and requirements below.

-Git Installation (Local or Standalone)
+Git Installation (Local or Standalone/Single-Instance)